 - Takkegat, Richwood, Radar Bush, Spoorlyn: These are all informal settlements where the people live in shacks in the bush.
 They do not have any electricity and only one running water tap.
 There is about 20 – 40 children in each of the settlements.

 The main objective is empowering the local community and supporting them with their basic needs.
 We regularly distribute food hampers to the underprivileged and clothes in the winter.
 We engage these communities in regular education, motivation, and social upliftment programs and exciting events such as fun at the beach, various sporting activities and movie outings which are hosted throughout the year.

-- Working with the educare centres
+- Working with the educare centers

 - Working in settlements with disadvantaged families

-- Learning about running a non‐profit organization
+- Learning about running a non-‐profit organization

 - Gain experience in working with children and groups

 - Learning about South African cultures and way of life